My Dinner

 • Season the meat on both sides with salt and pepper.
 Spread a teaspoon of mustard (affiliate link) on each slice.
 Place a slice of bacon on top.
 Now alternatively add the cornichons and onion slices.
 Make sure you leave a 2 cm edge (if possible).

-4 teaspoon mustard (affiliate link), 4 slice bacon, salt and pepper
+4 teaspoon mustard (affiliate link), 4 slices bacon, salt and pepper

 • Roll your beef roulade.
 First, fold the edges of the long side of your roulade.
 This will prevent the contents from falling out while cooking.
 Then roll it up for the short side.
 (If the cut of the meat is too narrow, then skip the step of folding the long side).